Xiajiruo/HR-Analytics-Job-Change-of-Data-Scientists/README.md

 2. Python Libraries
 <br>The following libraries were used in our Jupyter Notebook.
-Code was programmed in Python 3.
+<br>Code was programmed in Python 3.
 - NumPy
 - Pandas
 - Matplotlib